Fire and rescue services

 If your spouse or parent is a Vietnamese national, you can apply for a visa exemption certificate.

 You can't change the status of your entry visa to any other visa type in Vietnam.
 For example, you can't change a tourist or a spouse visa to a working visa.

 Vietnam does not issue automatic visa extensions.
 If your visa has expired, contact the Vietnamese immigration authorities to make arrangements to exit Vietnam.
 Visa extensions are only possible before your visa expiry date.

 To get a visa extension from the Vietnamese immigration authorities, your passport must have at least 6 months validity left at the time of application.

 Check with the nearest embassy or consulate of Vietnam for details.

-If you are travelling with prescription medications, check the value and quantity restrictions on the import and export of prescription medicines with the nearest embassy or consulate of Vietnam.
+If you are travelling with prescription medication, check the value and quantity restrictions on the import and export of prescription medication with the nearest embassy or consulate of Vietnam.

 All foreigners must register their place of residence with the local police within 24 hours of arrival.

 The Australian embassy and consulate can't provide translation services to help with registration.